Parkdale Collegiate Institute

-Founded in 1888, Parkdale Collegiate Institute is a public high school located on Jameson Avenue in Toronto, Ontario, Canada.
-It is located in the neighbourhood of Parkdale, a former village on its own.
+Parkdale Collegiate Institute (PCI), previously known as Jameson Avenue High School and Jameson Avenue Collegiate Institute is a public high school located on Jameson Avenue in Toronto, Ontario, Canada.
+The school is a member of the Toronto District School Board.
+From its opening until 1998, it was part of the former Toronto Board of Education.

+Founded in 1888, Parkdale is located in the neighbourhood of Parkdale, a former village on its own.
 A multicultural district, the location is in the heart of what is considered 'Little Tibet', which is the home of the largest concentration of Tibetans in the city.